DavidTParks/dev-portfolio-2.0/content/articles/nuxt-content-table-of-contents-with-highlighting.md

 ---
-title: Social Share Images in Nuxt Content
+title: Nuxt Content Table of Contents With Active States
-subtitle: Supercharge your social media presence with beautiful sharing cards
+subtitle: Table of contents with active states based on scroll position
-description: Have you ever wondered how people on Twitter or Facebook get those beautiful image previews of their posts?
-This post will teach you how, with Nuxt Content!
+description: Learn how to create a table of contents section for your Nuxt Content articles with active states based on scroll position
 position: 5
 category: Getting started
 ---